 Your pupils dilate, your heart rate increases, and your body pushes glucose out into the blood for use as a ready source of energy.
 This is an extreme example, but a milder form of sympathetic nervous system activation happens during the early fasting period.
 The hormones cortisol, adrenalin and noradrenalin are released into the blood as part of the general activation of the body for action.

-Contrary to many people’s expectations, fasting, even for prolonged periods of time does not cause the body to shut down, but rather to ramp up and get ready for action.
+Contrary to many people’s expectations, short-term fasting does not cause the body to shut down, but rather to ramp up and get ready for action.
 This is due to the energizing effect of these counter-regulatory hormones.
 Even up to 4 days of fasting results in an increase in resting energy expenditure (or basal metabolic rate).
 This is the energy used for generating body heat, by the brain, heart, liver, kidneys and other organs.
 When measuring the energy used for metabolism, studies show that after four days of fasting the body is using 10% more energy than at the beginning of the fasting period.
 Most people mistakenly believe that the body shuts down during fasting, but the opposite is true.
 Fasting does not make people tired, it gives them more energy.

 During fasting, the body is merely switching fuel sources from food to stored food energy, also known as body fat.
-Imagine we are cave men and women.
+Imagine we are cavemen and women.
 It’s winter and food is scarce.
-We haven’t eaten for 4 days.
+We haven’t eaten for 3 days.
 If our body begins to shut down, then it will be even harder to find and hunt for food.
 We would fall into a vicious cycle.
 Every day we don’t eat means that it is that much harder to get the energy to hunt or gather.
 As each day passes, our chance of survival progressively worsens.
 The human species would not have survived.
-Our bodies are simply not that stupid.

 Instead, our body switches fuel sources and then pumps us full of energy, so that we have enough energy to go and find food.
 Basal metabolism increases, we increase sympathetic tone, and increase noradrenalin so that we can hunt.
 The VO2, a measure of the metabolic rate at rest, increases in conjunction.